inet-framework/inet/showcases/wireless/coexistence/doc/index.rst

    :language: ini

 The default carrier frequency (2450 MHz) and bandwidth (2.8 MHz) is not changed.
+The analog model is configured to be dimensional.
 Here is the configuration for the WPAN host radios in :download:`omnetpp.ini <../omnetpp.ini>`: